-Percentage of Adjusted Gross Income
+Number of Children Percentage of Adjusted Gross Income

-That should be Awarded For Support
+Due Support That should be Awarded For Support

-11

-14%
+One (1) 14%

-20%
+Two (2) 20%

-22%
+Three (3) 22%

-24%
+Four (4) 24%

-26%
+Five (5) or More 26%

 Obligation Amount

 The Commission recommended that the child support obligation amount be expressed in the court order as a fixed monthly amount.
 Therefore, Child Support Attorneys must request orders with obligations expressed as fixed monthly amounts.
 Monthly obligations, regardless of how paid, simplify allocation and distribution of support payments and make computation of arrears easier for all parties to understand.
 A fixed monthly obligation would not prevent the order requiring or the noncustodial parent voluntarily paying the obligation in weekly or other more frequent installments.
 Neither would it prevent an employer withholding on a more frequent basis.